Aleks272/PWP-Webbipojat/README.md

 - pip install -r requirements.txt

-- running mockdata.py initializes the database and populates it
+- running mockdata.py initializes the database and populates it (database needs to be empty for this)

+- After running mockdata.py, data can be visually inspected from MongoDB Atlas project (need access)